Dragon Ball Z: Broly – Second Coming: Plot

-Following his defeat, Broly emerges from a space pod that crashed on Earth after he escaped the comet that destroyed New Vegeta.
-He slips into unconsciousness as he repeats the name "Kakarot" and is frozen within the crater.
+Following his defeat by Goku, Broly emerges from a space pod that crashed on Earth after he escaped the comet that destroyed New Vegeta.
+He slips into unconsciousness as he repeats the Goku's original name "Kakarot" returning to his Base form and is frozen within the crater.

 Seven years later, Goten, Trunks, and Videl search for the magical Dragon Balls and encounter a village being terrorized by a supposed monster and a dubious shaman who demands human sacrifice to appease it.
 They devise a plan to rescue the village by baiting the monster but when Goten inadvertently causes an obstruction, Videl slaps him and he begins to cry.
 The monster, revealed to be a dinosaur, is drawn out and killed by Goten and Trunks.
 With the village now safe and the shaman exiled, the group departs to continue their Dragon Ball hunt.
 Unbeknownst to them, Goten's cries awaken Broly.
 As night falls the group rests after collecting six of the seven Dragon Balls when a loud eruption occurs and Videl takes off to investigate.
-She soon encounters Broly and fights him but he effortlessly dispatches her and she is left unconscious when Goten and Trunks arrive.
+She soon encounters Broly in his Super Saiyan form and fights him but he effortlessly dispatches her and she is left unconscious when Goten and Trunks arrive.
 They battle Broly but they are no match for the brute and they flee in fear.
 Gohan saves them as they attempt to gather the Dragon Balls to wish Broly away.
 Gohan is no match for Broly who directs a lethal sphere of energy towards Videl, Trunks and Goten.
 In distress, Gohan races towards them and attempts to deflect it and manages to shield them from the blast but the ensuing explosion renders them all unconscious.